abhidas09/Shapes_png/README.md

-# Shapes_png
+# Graphic Creations
-This project covers basic png use and working with different shapes and colors
+This project covers graphic creations all coded in C++.
+As you progress through the files in this project you will notice the complexity of each graphic increases and how the utilization of data structures also allows for patterns to emerge and gradient colors to be implemented through the code.